storybookjs/react-native/docs/src/pages/testing/react-ui-testing/index.md

 ## Different Aspects of UI Testing

-We refer UI for many things.
+We refer to UI for many things.
 To put this in focus, let's narrow it down to React based user interfaces.

 ### 1. Structural Testing